ezriharmusial/LastMessengerS/src/lib/md-collections/media/captured-my-heart.md

 color: text-red=200
 bg: simple-jack-love
 bg_position: bg-left
-seo_excerpt: This song shades light to the sweetness that comes with being in love and vice versa.
+metadescription: This song shades light to the sweetness that comes with being in love and vice versa.
 It tries to expose the clingy inherence  in the female gender, who envisages  relationships as a do or die affair and can go the extra mile to ensure it's continuity regardless of the abuses and weaknesses